EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 ### Keeping it honest

-- **Application pool scoping assumes default names.** An organisation that renames its SharePoint pool to `WebApp-Prod-01` breaks the filter, and the query goes from SharePoint-specific to nothing. `AppPool` is in the output precisely so a blank row is investigated rather than discarded, but this is mitigation, not prevention.
+- **Application pool scoping assumes default names.** An organisation that renames its SharePoint pool to `WebApp-Prod-01` breaks the filter, and the query goes from SharePoint-specific to nothing — the `where` drops the row silently.
+This is the cost of high-precision scoping: it fails closed.
 If you control your naming convention, this works.
 If you don't, add a device-name filter and accept the maintenance cost.
 - **`w3wp.exe → cmd.exe` is not novel, and this query does not make it novel.** This detection pattern has been the answer to every IIS RCE since ProxyShell, and most environments already have a version of it.
 The interesting question is not "should I write this query" — it's "do I already have it, and if so, does it already cover SharePoint?"
 If the answer to both is yes, the correct response to this week's eight detections is zero new rules.
 - **The `PostExploitFragments` list is what I could think of.** It is not exhaustive, it will not catch an attacker who uses a technique not on it, and adding entries to it is a subscription, not a solution.
 The classifier is a triage accelerator, not a detection boundary — the detection boundary is the `where`, not the `extend`.
-- **`SampleCmd` picks one row, arbitrarily.** `take_anyif` is convenient and lossy.
-A device with ninety-nine benign `cmd.exe` invocations and one `powershell -enc` invocation has a ~1% chance of surfacing the interesting one in this column. `make_set` of full command lines is prohibitively expensive; `take_anyif` with the `HasPostExploit` filter is a compromise, not a guarantee.
+- **`SampleCmd` picks one post-exploitation row, arbitrarily.** `take_anyif(ProcessCommandLine, HasPostExploit)` selects only from rows where the predicate is true, so it will not return a benign `cmd.exe` invocation when a `powershell -enc` row exists — the predicate ensures the sample comes from the post-exploitation set.
+The limitation is different: when *multiple* post-exploitation rows exist for the same device, `take_anyif` gives you an arbitrary example, not necessarily the most severe. `make_set` of full command lines is prohibitively expensive; a single arbitrary sample from the right subset is a compromise, not a guarantee.
 - **This query cannot see webshell execution.** A webshell that runs inside the `w3wp.exe` process (ASP.NET, ASPX) does not spawn a child process at all — it executes as managed code within the same worker.
 The only telemetry for that is file creation (the webshell itself being dropped) and network traffic. `DeviceProcessEvents` is the wrong table for it, and every query this week is blind to it by construction.

 <br/>